carolynponce/Bb-DBQueryRepository/README.md

 The Blackboard Database Query Repository is an organic project to help share resources among Blackboard Administrators.
 As resources are found, they will be listed here.

-Contact Carolyn Ponce at cponce@astate.edu to share a new resource or report a broken link.
+To share a new resource or report a broken link:

+Please place new Queries in the correct folder.
+Include a basic summary